flirtyquizcontact-rgb/love-and-flirty-quiz-policy/privacy_policy.md

 Contact

-If you have questions, contact us at:
+If you have questions, any suggestion is welcome, please contact us at:
 📧 flirtyquiz.contact@gmail.com